CodePro-ABridges/NAS-Network-Attached-Storage-/README.md

     React.js for the powerful UI library.
     Firebase for providing a comprehensive app development platform.
     Redux for managing the app's state beautifully.
-    And every contributor who has helped this project come to life. "
 ```